AnotherKamila/kamila.is/teaching/2018/Tonga/index.md

 title: FreeBSD workshop for TongaCERT (2018)
 ---

 Questions?
-You can email me at kamila at ksp dot sk, I like questions!
+You can email me at <kamila@ksp.sk>, I like questions!

 # Resources